emerson-franca/menu-app/README.md

 - 🧩 **Component Architecture**: Modular and reusable components
 - 🔄 **Routing**: Client-side routing with React Router

+## 🌎 Internationalization

+This project supports multiple languages 🇺🇸 🇧🇷

+By default, the application will detect and use your browser's language setting.
+However, you can manually switch languages by accessing:

+- `/en` - English
+- `/pt` - Portuguese

 ## 🛠️ Technology Stack

 - React 18